PovertyAction/high-frequency-checks/README.md

    2. ~~Check that there are no duplicate observations~~
    3. Check that all surveys have consent
    4. ~~Check that certain critical variables have no missing values~~
-   5. Check that follow up record ids match original
+   5. ~~Check that follow up record ids match original~~
-   6. Check that no variable has only one distinct value
+   6. Check skip patterns and constraints
    7. ~~Check that no variable has all missing values~~
    8. ~~Check hard/soft constraints~~
    9. ~~Check specify other vars for items that can be included~~